vominhtri231/Notes/Java/Build_tool/Gradle/How_to_run_gradle.md

 ## Running phases

-Every gradle command run in 3 phases:
+Every Gradle command run in 3 phases:

 ```txt
 Initialize phase ----- > Configuration phase -----> Execution phase
 ```

 In the initialize phase, Gradle will tried to find the settings file in upper level folders.
 If no settings files are found, the project is considered a single project.
-You could also set the settings file (using `-c` or `--setting-files`) or tell gradle not to search upward (using `-u` or `--no-search-upward`).
+You could also set the settings file (using `-c` or `--setting-files`) or tell Gradle not to search upward (using `-u` or `--no-search-upward`).